SENIOR-YEAR REQUIREMENTS FOR GRADUATION

 4) Senior Assessment in Biology

-You must take and pass (see below) the Biology GRE:
+You must take and pass (see below) the Biology MFT:

 - 85th percentile for Biology honors